paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-057-plant-variety-protection.md

 (2) import the variety into, or export it from, the United States;

-(3) sexually multiply, or propagate by a tuber or a part of a tuber, the variety as a step in marketing (for growing purposes) the variety;
+(3) sexually or asexually multiply, or propagate by a tuber or a part of a tuber, the variety as a step in marketing (for growing purposes) the variety;

 (4) use the variety in producing (as distinguished from developing) a hybrid or different variety therefrom;